-During restoration in 1987/88 it was found that the Inn was built in two stages - the north side was built first and is where the owners' accommodation is located; the logs are still in place in the walls; it was followed by the south side.
-Stories have it that the north side with its vertical log walls was floated up from Boston in George Gracie's ship the "Experiment", assembled and the south side added over a period of several years.
+During restoration in 1987/88 it was found that the Inn was built in two stages - the north side was built first and is where the owners' accommodation is located (the logs are still in place in the walls) it was followed by the south side.
+It is believed the north side with its vertical log walls was sailed up from Boston in George Gracie's ship the "Experiment", assembled.
+The south side added over a period of several years up to 1805.

 The original cooperage houses four cozy ensuite rooms, two upstairs and two on the garden level.
 One opens onto the breezeway, the other the garden.
 All rooms enjoy varying views of Shelburne Harbour.

 The Cooper's Inn is seen at the left of this photograph taken in the late 19th century

 After a day of exploring museums, touring the harbour shores or lazing on one of the amazing sandy beaches in Shelburne County Region, take a moment to relax in our private peaceful garden.
 It's a virtual oasis of calm and charm.

 Quietly read, relax or plan your next adventure.